-Since our inception, we have grown from a junior, privately held, oil and gas company to a publicly traded, dividend paying, intermediate oil-weighted company focused on providing sustainable monthly dividends to our Shareholders and per share growth through a combination of accretive oil-based acquisitions and organic growth on existing and acquired assets.
+Since our inception, we have grown from a junior, privately held, oil and gas company to a publicly traded, oilweighted growth company that pays a monthly cash dividend to our Shareholders.

 The following provides a summary of how our business has developed over the last three years.